-Next - and for the first time, I was certain - there came a gray and white landscape like the surface of the moon.
-There and gone, perhaps a second's worth, in a small area of my visual field, off to my left.
-Star snorted.
+Next--and for the first time, I was certain--there came a gray and white landscape like the surface of the moon.
+There and gone, perhaps a second's worth, in a small area of my visual field, off to left.